IndeemaSoftware/indeema-ci/README.rst

-Indeema CI: Your personal online DevOps
+Indeema tambo: Your personal online DevOps
 ########################################

 This solution was created for web developers and DevOps to automize and speedup server setup process